Walter Young (baseball): Baseball career

 In January 2006, Young was designated for assignment by the Orioles, after the O's had signed first basemen Russell Branyan and Rafael Palmeiro.
 Young was then claimed off waivers by the San Diego Padres, but faced much competition for the first base job: although their regular first baseman, Mike Piazza, started the season on the disabled list, Young did not win a spot on the major league roster out of spring training; Adrián González became their starting first baseman instead.
 Young was sent to the Padres' Class AAA affiliate, the Portland Beavers, where he shared the first-base job.
 He started the season in a slump; and on April 25, 2006, the Padres released him.

 On May 8, the Houston Astros signed Young and assigned him to their Class AA affiliate, the Corpus Christi Hooks, where he spent the rest of the season hitting .277/.309/.410 with 10 home runs and 60 RBI and alongside Hunter Pence lead the team to a Texas League championship.

 On March 29, 2007, the independent Winnipeg Goldeyes signed Young.
 Young spent the full 2007 season with the Goldeyes, batting .313 with 21 home runs and 78 RBIs The Goldeyes exercised Young's 2008 option following the season, but instead he signed with the Sussex Skyhawks.
 Later in 2008, Young moved to the Sioux City Explorers and helped lead the team to the American Association playoffs, where he hit .367 with 5 home runs and 29 RBIs in 26 games.

 In January 2009, Young re-signed with Sioux City and played for the Explorers until the end of June.
 In July, he signed to play for the Edmonton Capitals of the Golden Baseball League.
-After about a month there, he was released on August 17 to make room in the dugout.
+After about a month there, he was released on August 17.
 He began playing semi-pro baseball with his hometown Hattiesburg Black Sox in 2010.